Bhutanese conservationist’s mission to save Endangered alpine musk deer in trekkers’ paradise

-The Whitley Awards, often referred to as ‘Green Oscars’, are awarded annually to individuals from the Global South by UK-based conservation charity the Whitley Fund for Nature (WFN) and are each worth £40,000 in project funding.
+The Whitley Awards, often referred to by others as ‘Green Oscars’, are awarded annually to individuals from the Global South by UK-based conservation charity the Whitley Fund for Nature (WFN) and are each worth £40,000 in project funding.
 Phuntsho is one of six conservationists to be recognised this year for their achievements in nature conservation.

 Situated three days’ walk from the capital of Thimphu, Phuntsho’s project is located in the vast Lingzhi Park Range – a trekkers’ paradise with jaw-dropping scenery, lush forest cover, meadows and diverse fauna and flora.
 It is the only place in the world where the habitat of the Endangered Royal Bengal Tiger overlaps with that of the enigmatic snow leopard.
 About 700 people live in the area, mainly subsisting on yak raising and medicinal plant collection.
 The Alpine musk deer forms an important part of the food chain and its loss would have a catastrophic effect on the area’s ecological balance.